Whose Line Is It Anyway? (American TV series): Performers

 Several of the performers, including the three regulars Brady, Mochrie, and Stiles, had previously appeared in the original British run of Whose Line; other performers who had made appearances in the British version are Greg Proops, Brad Sherwood, Chip Esten, Karen Maruyama, Patrick Bristow and Josie Lawrence, as well as musician Laura Hall.
-Mochrie and Stiles have been permanent players since the American show began, while Brady became a permanent player from season 2 to 7, and from season 9 onwards, appearing as a recurring performer in seasons 1 and 8.
+Mochrie and Stiles have been permanent players since the American show began, while Brady was a permanent player from season 2 to 7 and from season 9 onwards, appearing as a recurring performer in seasons 1 and 8.
 Mochrie is the only performer to have appeared in every episode of the American series of Whose Line?, with Stiles having missed three recordings due to illness.
 Greg Proops is the most prolific recurring performer, having appeared in 87 episodes.

 The show also included occasional guest fourth chairs during the first 8 seasons, each appearing in only one or two episodes, such as Stephen Colbert, Drew Carey Show performer Kathy Kinney, Robin Williams and Whoopi Goldberg.
 After the 2013 revival on the CW, celebrity guests appeared far more frequently, although only generally as an alternative to audience members in games such as Helping Hands or Living Scenery; such special guest stars have included Verne Troyer, Penn & Teller, Bill Nye and Alfonso Ribeiro.
 Occasionally more musically inclined guests, like Christopher Jackson and David Hasselhoff, also partook in singing games.

 The original host of the American show was Drew Carey, who appeared in every episode of seasons 1 through 8.
 Carey notably took more of an active role in the show than his predecessor Clive Anderson, as following the announcement of the "winner" of each show, Carey would perform a game with the other performers.
 After the CW revival in 2013, Aisha Tyler took over as host, as Carey was the host of The Price Is Right, which ran at the same time as Whose Line; Carey is mentioned numerous times by Tyler and the other performers.
-Unlike Carey, Tyler does not perform full games with the other performers; nonetheless, she does occasionally interject in quick fire games such as Scenes from a Hat with her own suggestions or to help another performer with their scene.
+Unlike Carey, Tyler does not perform full games with the other performers; nonetheless, she does occasionally interject in quick-fire games such as Scenes from a Hat with her own suggestions or to help another performer with their scene.
 Tyler has also surpassed Carey in tenure, although Carey hosted more episodes of the show.

-Improvisational musician Laura Hall, who appeared in the final season of the British original, joined the original American format for its entire run, and performed piano, keyboards and other instruments in games featuring improvisational singing by the cast members, such as Hoedown, Greatest Hits and Songstyles.
+Improvisational musician Laura Hall, who appeared in the final season of the British original, joined the original American format for its entire run and performed piano, keyboards and other instruments in games featuring improvisational singing by the cast members, such as Hoedown, Greatest Hits and Songstyles.